 There’s something about anything cooked in large amounts vinegar I usually can not enjoy.
 Sarma, the Serbian-style Cabbage was the vinegary violator.
 However the Slovenian -style potatoes called Prazen Krompir were incredible!
 Despite my mixed feelings, apparently there is a club of people who circle the city dining in these Menza restaurants, which roughly translates into the “working class food” that’s reminiscent of socialist former Yugoslavia.

 After a few days in Ljubljana, I headed to Rovinj, Croatia where the groceries were cheaper and the Mediterranean influence was in full swing.
 I am working with a local Mexican restaurant there revamping a few of their Tex-Mex recipes.
-I’ll also do some workshops and learn new things about the local cash crops of olive oil and lavender….and anything else I can get into.
-I’m planning on a few more places before I head back home so give me a shout if you are in the EU!

 The Golden Rules of Travel Food

 Don’t skip breakfast.
 Travelling can raise stress levels (using more energy) and touring around town may burn more calories than your daily grind at home.
 Use breakfast as an opportunity to eat clean in case you have a mystery dinner.
 Every town has some sort of market, explore it for your favorite fruits and veggies.
 Potassium packed bananas, good fat avocados and carb rich apples are pretty practical since thicker skinned fruits are easier to eat, spoil slower and will avoid crowding your hotel or host’s fridge.